 Paragraphs

-A block of text not styled with one of the styles included in “Table 1.
-MS Word styles that affect the structure of the end result.” will be by default rendered as a paragraph.
+A block of text not styled with one of the styles included in Table 1: will be by default rendered as a paragraph.
 We recommend however using the “Body Text” style to avoid unnecessary errors.

 Please do not indent paragraphs.